mkuthan/mkuthan.github.io/_posts/2022-03-16-gcp-cloud-composer-tuning.md

 so it heavily impacts the other processes and tasks on this worker.

 The `scheduler.parsing_processes` should be set to `max(1, number of CPUs - 1)`, set to 1 unless you define workers with 3 CPUs or more.
-Again it should lower the CPU utilization on the worker when the *airflow-scheduler* pod is running.
+Again it should lower the CPU utilization on the worker which is running the *airflow-scheduler* pod.

 {: .notice--info}
 Scheduler is a very important process of *Apache Airflow*, when it does not work properly you will observe many weird and hard to debug flaws.